- Search The Registry

 Born in Iowa Falls, Iowa, from the time he was a little boy, he was fascinated with model airplanes.
-Little did he know he would get his pilots license before his driver's license.
-Growing up in one of two African American families within a population of 5,000, his family was readily accepted and embraced by the community.
-His father Philip Joseph Gomer, owned a janitorial business that serviced local businesses, and he worked for his father from the age of 12 while attending school.
+Little did he know he would get his pilot's license before his driver's.
+Growing up in one of two African American families within a population of 5,000, the community readily accepted and embraced his family.
+His father, Philip Joseph Gomer, owned a janitorial business that serviced local businesses, and he worked for his father from the age of 12 while attending school.
 His aunt was the first wife of W.E.B.
 Du Bois.

 The only Black in his class, he graduated from Iowa Falls High School with honors in 1938.
-His father died the year he graduated from high school and with help from local businesses and friends of the family he enrolled in the pre-engineering program at Ellsworth Community College (ECC), and graduated from ECC in 1940.
+His father died the year he graduated from high school.
+With help from local businesses and friends of the family, he enrolled in the pre-engineering program at Ellsworth Community College (ECC) and graduated from ECC in 1940.
 That same year, the Civil Aeronautics Authority contacted ECC regarding offering flight training.
-He returned to ECC to take the courses offered to prepare pilots for the military service.
-They became known as the Ellsworth Airforce, training with their flight instructor in a pasture outside of Iowa Falls.
+He returned to ECC to take the courses to prepare pilots for military service.
+They became known as the Ellsworth Airforce, training with their flight instructor in a pasture outside Iowa Falls.

-In 1942, at the age of 22, he enlisted in the Army.
-Later that year his application to Aviation Cadet Training was approved.
-The War Department sent him to Tuskegee Army Air Field in Alabama where Gomer went through pre-flight, basic and advanced training.
+In 1942, at 22, he enlisted in the Army.
+Later that year, his application to Aviation Cadet Training was approved.
+The War Department sent him to Tuskegee Army Air Field in Alabama, where Gomer underwent pre-flight, basic, and advanced training.
 His first combat aircraft training was on the P-40 Warhawk.
 Before the Tuskegee Airmen, only white Americans flew these aircraft.
 A series of legislative moves on the part of congress made possible the activation of the all-black 99th Fighter Squadron on March 22, 1941, despite opposition on the part of the Army Air Corps and the War Department.

-During WWII, the Tuskegee Airmen were credited with destroying 261 enemy planes, doing damage to 148 other opposing aircraft, flying 15,553 combat sorties and 1,578 missions in the theatres of North Africa and Italy.
-Sixty-six of the airmen were killed in combat and another 32 were shot down and became prisoners of war.
+During WWII, the Tuskegee Airmen were credited with destroying 261 enemy planes, damaging 148 other opposing aircraft, flying 15,553 combat sorties, and 1,578 missions in North Africa and Italy theatres.
+Sixty-six of the airmen were killed in combat, and another 32 were shot down and became prisoners of war.
 In escorting over 200 bombing missions, the Airmen never lost an American bomber to an enemy fighter.
-So feared by the German pilots were the Airmen, that they were referred to as the “Schwartze Vogelmenshen” (Black Birdmen) After 68 missions (for white pilots the maximum was 50), he asked to be rotated out.
-On Christmas Day, he skipped Christmas dinner to make sure that he would get to the troop transport ship in time to board in Naples, headed for America.
+So feared by the German pilots, the Airmen that they were referred to as the “Schwartze Vogelmenshen” (Black Birdmen).
+After 68 missions (for white pilots, the maximum was 50), he asked to be rotated out.
+On Christmas Day, he skipped Christmas dinner to ensure he would get to the troop transport ship in time to board Naples, headed for America.
 When it came time to board, he was not allowed to board until all the white passengers went before him.
 It was dark before he got on board, but he was just happy to be on his way home.

-Racism did not deter Gomer from doing his duty as both a pilot and an African American.
-His observation of the American military during his tour is summed up in the following statement.
+Racism did not deter Gomer from doing his duty as a pilot and an African American.
+The following statement summarizes his observation of the American military during his tour.
 "We shared the sky with white pilots, but that's all we shared.
 We never had contact with each other.
 German prisoners lived better than black servicemen, and the Germans treated us better than the Americans did.
 Our service to this country is something that never got into history books.
 It was just ignored.
 We were fighting two battles.
-I flew for my parents, for my race, for our battle for first-class citizenship and for my country.
+I flew for my parents, for my race, for our battle for first-class citizenship, and for my country.
 We were fighting for the millions of black Americans back home.
 We were there to break down barriers, open a few doors, and do a job."